Эта группа для английского языка только. Смотрите ru_transgender для русского языка.

 The phrase "all genders" has resulted in confusion in the past.
 To clarify, it does not mean "trans people and non trans people", as being trans is not a gender.
 "All genders" means those who identify as men, women, genderqueer people, androgynes, neutrois people, and so-on.
 Those who are not trans are welcome to join and post, but please reflect that this is trans-centric community.

 If you’re new to the community, please check out the tags to see if your questions have been recently discussed.
 If you don't find what you're looking for, please post whatever questions or concerns you have.
 (The tags for any journal or community can be accessed by clicking the Tags link at the top of the profile page.)

-The tags will help you find posts on commonly asked questions, as will the memories section of newtrans.
+The tags will help you find posts on commonly asked questions.

-For an organised list of other Trans-related communities (and there are a lot of them), look in this post (and feel free to comment there if you know of any additional communities).
+For an organized list of other Trans-related communities (and there are a lot of them), look in this post (and feel free to comment there if you know of any additional communities).

 PLEASE NOTE: There will be no tolerance for hate speech, members or non-members attacking each other personally, pornographic material or links to pornographic material, hate speech or any other form of overt intolerance/disrespect.
 Such posts will be removed.
 Trolling, also, will be dealt with at the discretion of the maintainers.
 If you feel strongly that your post is valid, despite being judged in one of these categories, please contact the community maintainers and we can discuss the matter.

 Also please note: Advertising for "ratings communities", where people are encouraged to submit their photos for voting/discussion/derision/etc. is not permitted, and advertisements of this nature will be deleted without notice.
 You're free to start such communities, but you'll have to find somewhere else to promote them.
 I would recommend community_promo.